pipcoen/2023_CoenSit/README.md

 # 2023_CoenSit

 Code to replicate the figures from Coen, Sit, et al--2023.
-Code comments and exampels may be updated compared to the cited veresion on Zenodo.
+Code comments and examples may be updated compared to the cited version on Zenodo.

 ## Matlab instructions